leocr03/backend-stack-demo/README.md

 ## How to Use

-* Note: In order to run the tests easily, *GET* endpoints were created to produce a value.
+* Note: To run the tests easily, *GET* endpoints were created to produce a value.

 ### Build and Start Stack